 Financial Reporting Frequency and Corporate Innovation

-We examine how regulation of financial reporting frequency affects corporate innovation.
-Using a difference-in-differences approach based on a sample of firms that experience a change in their reporting frequency and matched firms whose reporting frequency remains unchanged, we find that higher reporting frequency reduces a firm’s innovation output.
-The evidence is consistent with the hypothesis that frequent reporting induces managerial myopia and impedes corporate innovation.
+We examine how the regulation of financial reporting frequency affects corporate innovation.
+We use a difference-in-differences approach based on a sample of treatment firms that experience a change in their reporting frequency and matched industry peers and control firms whose reporting frequency remains unchanged.
+We find that higher reporting frequency significantly reduces treatment firms’ innovation output, but find no evidence that the net externality effect on industry peers is statistically significant.
+Together, our results are consistent with the hypothesis that frequent reporting induces managerial myopia and impedes corporate innovation.

 JEL Classification: G14, G18, M41, M45